scotmaxw/DMJN328/Syncing_to_course_repository.md

 3. You will see two different "branches" a "Default Branch" and a branch called "upstream/master".
 The **default branch** is just your copy of your repository on your machine.
 But the branch **upstream/master** is the master branch on the repository that you forked your copy from.

-4. Click on "Choose a branch to merge into master" at the bottom.
+4. Click on "Choose a branch to merge into master" at the bottom of your screen..

-5. There, select **upstream/master**

-6. This will **pull** any changes I have made to the central repository down to your local, forked repository on your computer.
+5. Then, select **upstream/master** and then click **Merge upstream/master into master** This will **pull** any changes I have made to the central repository (called **upstream/master**) down to your local, forked repository on your computer (just called **master**).
+Please note: You may get an error message here about some conflicts between files.
+AT this point, the best thing to do is to take note of the file names **and delete them from your course repository on your computer**.
+Don't worry about it.

-7. There is one last thing to do.
-Any changes I have made are on your local, forked repository, but they are not on **your** remote repository in the cloud.
+6. **There is one last thing to do.** Any changes I have made are on your local, forked repository, but they are not on **your** remote repository in the cloud.
 To finish that, you should select "push origin" in the top right of the screen.